Forms and Guidance

 Engineering Cost Estimate

 This cost estimate supports the dollar amount requested for construction as part of the loan project cost summary.
+Here is a template for the Engineering Cost Estimate Example (XLSX).

 Provide current user rates and enacting ordinance for the utility receiving the loan funding.